Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     - Copy & replace the `akmenu-next.dsi` file to your SD card root.
     - If you **do not** also use Twilightmenu++, copy & replace the `BOOT.NDS` file to your SD card root.
 If you use Twilightmenu++, skip this file.
-    - If you have AKMenu-Next installed as an app on HiyaCFW, you will need to install the updated `akmenu-next.dsi` file with [NTM](https://github.com/Epicpkmn11/NTM/releases/latest).
+    - If you have AKMenu-Next installed as an app on HiyaCFW, you will need to re-install the updated `akmenu-next.dsi` file with [NTM](https://github.com/Epicpkmn11/NTM/releases/latest).

     #### If you are on a Nintendo 3DS